2005:

 Al Taliaferro (future Disney Legend) is hired at the Disney Studios on Hyperion

 Avenue in California, as an animator.
-A month later he will move on to the comic strip department and in February 1938 begin working on the Donald Duck daily newspaper strips.
+A month later he will move on to the comic strip department;

 1932:

 Disney's 26th Silly Symphony film The Bird Store is completed.
-Directed by Wilfred Jackson (who played an important role in synchronizing sound to the movements of animated characters) the film will be released later in the month.
+Directed by Wilfred Jackson (who played an important role in synchronizing sound to the movements of animated characters) the film will be released January 16.

 1935: